Welcome to the Ice Castles

 For more information or to schedule a photography event, please email photos at icecastles.com or you can fill out the contact form on our website.

-What is the Ice Castle Waiver of Liability?
+What is the Ice Castles Waiver of Liability?

-By purchasing a ticket and entering the Ice Castle every visitor agrees to observe the following rules and accepts the following risks and waiver of liability.
-Further, visitors consent that a photograph or video of them may be taken and used by the Ice Castle.
+By purchasing a ticket and entering the Ice Castles every visitor agrees to observe the following rules and accepts the following risks and waiver of liability.
+Further, visitors consent that a photograph or video of them may be taken and used by the Ice Castles.

 - All visitors must stay on the groomed walking pathways.